michael-huitt/handoff/README.md

 The primary intent of this script is to automate media transfer from a client system to a host server.
 Included are flags tailored for dynamically piping files to a specific directory on the host server based on preconfigured user arguments.
 When a torrent finishes, do you want to sort your Movies and Shows into their respective libraries?
-Handoff can do that for you.
+Handoff can help automate that for you.
 ## How To Install
 To install, clone the repository, and set up handoff.py however you wish.
 It is invoked with python3
 ## Formatting